Can Chickens Eat Pears? Must-Know Facts for Flock Keepers

 Can Chickens Eat Red Pears?

 Yes, chickens can eat red pears in moderation.
 Red pears are one of the safer and more nutritious varieties of pears available across the world.
 It provides nutrients like vitamins, fiber, and antioxidants in reasonable amounts.
-We advise you to remove seeds before serving them to chickens.
+We advise you to remove seeds before serving them.
 Furthermore, leaves and stems of red pears are not recommended due to toxic compounds like cyanide.

 Can Chickens Eat Nashi Pears?